 That’s because conflict narrows and concentrates drivers’ perception and observation to dealing with the conflict – not driving safely.
 For one group it becomes all about getting their vehicles over the hump, through the chicane and past the road furniture without having an accident.
 For the other group, it means forcibly insisting on their right of way by speeding up, driving aggressively straight at opposing vehicles, hooting and gesturing.
 Perfect for ensuring that both sets of road users are agitated, aggressive and distracted as they drive through villages.

 Politics over safety

 One wonders whether the politicisation of road safety might be largely to blame.
-After all, a councillor faced with a committee of residents railing about ‘fear of speeding traffic’ rapidly sees voters fleeing to his rivals.
+After all, a councillor faced with a committee of residents railing about ‘fear of speeding traffic’ wants to do the right thing and help.
 This means he must do something and, more importantly, be seen to be doing something.
-Ideally, “something” means a scheme that is perceived to punish those horrid drivers who speed through our village – whilst leaving us free to speed through theirs.
+Ideally, “something” for many residents means a scheme that is perceived to punish those horrid drivers who speed through our village – whilst leaving us free to speed through theirs.